-Eds: Major scheduled events for the week of Sept.
-25-Oct.
-1. Note that many events are subject to change at the last minute.
+Eds: Major scheduled events for the week March 3-9.
+Note that many events are subject to change at the last minute.

-The following economic reports will be issued in Washington (all times EDT), unless otherwise noted:
+The following economic reports will be issued in Washington (all times are Eastern), unless otherwise noted:

 SUNDAY: No events of note.

-FRIDAY: Commerce Department releases personal income and spending for August, 8:30 a.m.
+MONDAY: Commerce Department releases construction spending for December, 10 a.m.

 SATURDAY: No events of note.